Local Government Transparency

 Expenditure over £500

-All the Council’s expenditure for each month can be found below:
+All the Council’s expenditure for each month can be found on the Finance webpage

 All expenditure is reported to Full Council at each ordinary meeting.
 Agendas can be viewed on the Meetings page and from the noticeboard outside the Town Hall.